tracim/tracim/backend/doc/branding.md

 ### Simple customization

-Copy [welcome-simple-text.html.sample](../../frontend/dist/assets/branding/welcome-simple-text.html.sample) to `<branding_folder>/welcome-simple-text.html` then write your HTML text in it and write your background image to `<branding_folder>/welcome-simple-bg.jpg`.
+Copy the [welcome-simple-text.html sample](../../frontend/dist/assets/branding.sample/welcome-simple-text.html) to `<branding_folder>/welcome-simple-text.html` then write your HTML text in it and write your background image to `<branding_folder>/welcome-simple-bg.jpg`.

 You can use a markdown editor to generate your HTML text, for instance [CuteMarkEd](https://cloose.github.io/CuteMarkEd/) or the [web-based StackEdit](https://stackedit.io/app#).